Well, it finally happened. I freaked out and lost my mind.

 In the meantime, I am hemorrhaging money, picking at a rotisserie chicken carcass for breakfast, lunch, and dinner in an empty kitchen, and wishing for everything to be different.
 Easier.
 Safe.

 (I promise never to do that to you again.)

 In all seriousness, risk is risky.
 Adventure and discomfort go hand-in-hand.
 But aren’t you curious?
 Don’t you want to know what might happen if you just step out into the unknown?
 For all of the mystery, I would rather walk forward into the unmapped and uncharted than know exactly what tomorrow will bring.
-(Spoiler alert: it’s probably rotisserie chicken off the carcass.)
+(Because, spoiler alert: it’s probably rotisserie chicken off the carcass.)